 Instead of eating meals, do you claim not to be hungry and choose to drink a couple of drinks while your family or colleagues eat?
-Another warning sign of tolerance increasing is when craving or strong desire to drink with each meal occurs, especially early in the morning.
+Another warning sign of tolerance increasing is when craving or a strong desire to drink with each meal occurs, especially early in the morning.

-Even when you find the need to protect your drinking because you have lost the ability to drink socially.
-Your drinks rarely last and are never quite strong enough.
+Even when you find the need to protect your drinking because you have lost the ability to drink socially, your drinks rarely last and are never quite strong enough.

 Friends and secondary family members are rarely invited to your home because you fear another confrontation about your excessive drinking.

 Hiding yourself and your drinking from colleagues, family, and friends is another telltale sign of alcohol abuse.
-At this stage, you might notice yourself hiding alcohol throughout your home or office so others will not discover the amount you’re drinking.
+At this stage, you might notice yourself hiding alcohol throughout your home or office, so others will not discover the amount you’re drinking.

-Seeking help for high-functioning alcohol abuse
+Seeking help for high-functioning alcohol use

 Today you have options to help you find the freedom and solace from your alcohol abuse.
 The first step is always admitting there is a problem.
 Denial is convincing, especially when you are high functioning.
-If you suspect a loved one is suffering from alcohol abuse and the high functioning alcoholic is in denial the assistance of an interventionist will aide in helping to break down the barriers keeping your loved one from seeking help.
+If you suspect a loved one is suffering from alcohol abuse and the high functioning alcoholic is in denial, the assistance of an interventionist will aide in helping to break down the barriers keeping your loved one from seeking help.